gmateesc/WebAppDeploymentAutomation/README.md

-The file group_vars/all defines application configuration, including:
+The file *group_vars/all* defines application configuration, including:

 - the location where to deploy the web app: variable project_dir

 - the minimum required Python version;

 - the directory where to store the JSON documents POSTed by client: varible service_document_root;

+- the proxy to use for accesing http and https resources: variables http_proxy and https_proxy;

+The full file *group_vars/all* is:

 ```yaml